Impact of strain on electron-phonon coupling of quantum emitters: Embedding methodology

 \section{Embedding methodology}

 The embedding methodology described in Refs.~\cite{Alkauskas_2014,Razinkovas_2021} was employed to model the vibrational properties of large supercells containing a defect.
 This approach exploits the short-range nature of interatomic forces in semiconductors to construct an effective Hessian matrix for systems containing thousands of atoms.
 The embedding scheme is illustrated in Fig.~\ref{fig:embedding}.
-When constructing the Hessian matrix elements, the following criteria are used: \begin{itemize} \item If two atoms lie within a specified cutoff radius $r_{b}$, the corresponding elements from the bulk supercell Hessian matrix are utilized. \item For atom pairs within a cutoff radius $r_{d}$ from the defect, matrix elements from the defect-containing supercell are applied. \item In all other cases, the matrix elements are set to zero. \end{itemize} For the zero strain case, we employed $8\times8\times3$ bulk supercell with 1\,536 atomic sites and $6\times6\times2$ defect supercells containing 576 atomic sites.
-The corresponding cutoff radii used in the embedding procedure were $r_{b} = 12.200~\text{\r{A}}$ and $r_{d} = 9.228~\text{\r{A}}$.
-When a uniaxial strain of $\pm 2\%$ was applied along the $a$-axis, smaller $5\times5\times2$ bulk and defect supercells consisting of 400 atoms were used.
+When constructing the Hessian matrix elements, the following criteria are used: \begin{itemize} \item If two atoms lie within a specified cutoff radius $r_{b}$, the corresponding elements from the bulk supercell Hessian matrix are utilized. \item For atom pairs within a cutoff radius $r_{d}$ from the defect, matrix elements from the defect-containing supercell are applied. \item In all other cases, the matrix elements are set to zero. \end{itemize} For the zero strain case, we employed $8\times8\times3$ bulk supercell with 1\,536 atomic sites and $5\times5\times2$ defect supercell containing 400 atomic sites.
+The corresponding cutoff radii used in the embedding procedure were $r_{b} = 12.200~\text{\r{A}}$ and $r_{d} = 7.690~\text{\r{A}}$.
+When uniaxial strain of $\pm 2\%$ was applied along the $a$-axis, $5\times5\times2$ supercells consisting of 400 atoms were used for both bulk and defect supercells.
 For these strained supercells, the bulk cutoff radius was $r_{b} = 7.000~\text{\r{A}}$, while the defect cutoff values were $r_{d} = 7.690~\text{\r{A}}$ for $+2\%$ strain and $r_{d} = 7.536~\text{\r{A}}$ for $-2\%$ strain.